Follow your TABC Certification during the holidays

 For servers and bartenders at on-premise establishments like restaurants and bars, don’t let the Christmas parties distract you.
 Instead of dealing with just a few customers at a time, you may be dealing with large groups of people, each of whom might be getting drinks from various servers or bartenders.
 This makes drink counting more challenging, but this is where communication comes in.
 Communicate with your fellow servers and bartenders how many drinks particular customers have had, and especially if any customers need to be cut off.
 If you’re used to working on your own in a defined section, then working a large party with multiple servers can throw you off.
 Don’t let it.
 Be observant.
 Remember your TABC certification.

-TABC On The Fly is licensed by the Texas Alcoholic Beverage Commission and is one of the largest providers of TABC certification in the state.Back to Blog
+TABC On The Fly is approved by the Texas Alcoholic Beverage Commission and is one of the largest providers of TABC certification in the state.Back to Blog